fkhadra/react-contexify/README.md

 - [License](#license)

-> ⚠️ The v3 introduce a lots of breaking changes.
+> ⚠️ The v3 introduces a lot of breaking changes.
 Please consider reading the migration guide.

 ## Demo